Yamaha WR 250F and 450F Forks

 WR450F 2016-on & WR250F 2015-on

 A step to YZ based WR's has been a great move from Yamaha.
 The forks are still the MX units with offroad settings.
-If you find the fork too stiff initally and then blows through and it easy to bottom, we can change the fork so its supple on the small bumps and very hard to bottom.
+If you find the fork too stiff initially and then blows through and it easy to bottom, we can change the fork so its supple on the small bumps and very hard to bottom.
 We developed some great settings with Greg Yager when we worked on the WR450F Adventure bike project with him.
 These settings are at home in the bush or on a club MX day.
 Just ask us for a revalve, we know why you want to change the fork setting.

 WR450F 2012-2015

 The first EFI WR.
 It was an unusual bike, being a YZ250 2-stroke chassis and a rehash of the old engine.
-The forks were the YZ style closed chamber KYB units and worked well, but like a lot of MX devived forks they are a bit firm initially for trail use, then blow through and are easy to bottom.
+The forks were the YZ style closed chamber KYB units and worked well, but like a lot of MX derived forks they are a bit firm initially for trail use, then blow through and are easy to bottom.
 This is easily fixed with a setting change (revalve).

 WR450F 2006-2011 & WR250F 2006-2015